jaeyoungh1/vynca_takehome/README.md

 All patients had a valid DOB.
 Due to different ways DOB was entered, pandas was used to normalize to a datetime.

 Patient phone numbers, emails, and addresses were allowed to be null due to real-life variation in patient contact methods.
 Data was normalized with pandas by replacing string "at" with @, and extracting all digits from the given phone number string.
+Invalid emails and numbers were removed from data by checking against regex expressions

 Appointments without a valid appointment_id were removed from the displayed data.
 Appointments with a valid appointment_id were displayed even if they did not have a valid date or consult type to maximize patient appointment data.